-We expect gradual operating ratio improvement over the next two to three years, supported in part by leverage from pricing gains, modest tonnage growth, and a more favorable labor deal.
+We expect gradual margin improvement over the next two to three years, supported in part by leverage from pricing gains, modest tonnage growth, and a more favorable labor deal.

-Favorable pricing in LTL shipping is likely to persist, given tightening capacity in the broader trucking market and rational rate setting among market participants.
+Outside of an economic recession, favorable pricing in LTL shipping is likely to persist over the next few years, given limited industry capacity and rational rate setting among market participants.

-Arkansas Best's recent acquisition of Panther Expedited provides diversification into higher-margin, asset-light operations and new end markets not currently serviced by its core LTL operations.
+Arkansas Best's acquisition of Panther Expedited (2012) provides diversification into higher-margin, asset-light operations and new end markets not currently serviced by its core LTL operations.
 Read more

-Arkansas Best's LTL trucking operations are capital-intensive, and union contracts (wage inflation) and mandatory payments to multi-employer pension funds create a sticky cost structure.
+Arkansas Best's LTL trucking operations are capital-intensive, and union contracts (wage inflation) and mandatory payments to multi-employer pension funds make for a sticky cost structure.

-The company competes with industry heavyweights FedEx and UPS.
-Both have materially increased their presence in LTL shipping over the past decade.
+The company competes with industry heavyweights FedEx Freight and UPS Freight.
+Both carriers have materially increased their presence in LTL shipping over the past decade.

 CEO Judy McReynolds took the helm in early 2010, following Robert Davidson's retirement.
 Davidson was with the firm for more than 35 years.
 McReynolds originally joined Arkansas Best in 1997 and served as CFO from 2006 through 2009.
 Michael Newcity Read more